The trustee of your Family / Discretionary Trust may be:

 These changes can be made easily and at a nominal cost.

-Even though the shareholders and directors of the trustee company may change, the trustee company will still remain as the sole trustee of the trust.
+Even though the shareholders and directors of the trustee company may change, the trustee company will still remain as the sole trustee of the Family Trust.

 This means that no change is required to the certificate of title/s or to any associated mortgage documentation.

-Almost all trusts (which in Australia generally have a maximum term of 80 years: refer to this FAQ for more information) will need to effect a change of control of the trust at some point in time.
+Almost all trusts (which in Australia generally have a maximum term of 80 years: refer to this FAQ for more information) will need to effect a change of control of the Family Trust at some point in time.

-Examples of when there is a need to change control of the trust include:
+Examples of when there is a need to change control of the Family Trust include:

 ⚖️ Your children take over your trust when you pass away;